-EY Partner, Kavi Pather is the Artificial Intelligence and Advanced Analytics Leader for the Africa region.
+Kavi Pather Partner and Africa Artificial Intelligence and Advanced Analytics Leader at EY the Africa region.
 Originally trained as an actuary (previously lead the EY actuarial practice) and having recently completed a Masters at Carnegie Mellon University in innovation and artificial intelligence, he helps clients remain competitive in a disruptive environment by combining a business mindset with data, technology, and human-centered design.